python-amazon-mws/python-amazon-mws/README.md

 #### On Windows

-`make` may not be available on Windows, but you can still build documentation with `sphinx-build` and `sphinc-autobuild`.
+`make` may not be available on Windows, but you can still build documentation with `sphinx-build` and `sphinx-autobuild`.

 To build the docs locally, use `sphinx-build`: